Course Outline

 Goal:

-To demonstrate your knowledge and skills in using the evidence-based literature to design and communicate formative and process evaluation planning to evaluate health promotion portfolio strategies.
+To demonstrate your knowledge and skills in using the evidence-based literature to design and communicate formative and process evaluation to evaluate health promotion portfolio strategies.

 Product: Plan